pypeaday/olivet-davinci-resolve-automation/SCHEDULE.md

 ## October 9, 2022

-"The Cup Was Not Removed" and "Yes I Will"
+~~"The Cup Was Not Removed" and "Yes I Will"~~
+"Yes I Will"
+"For God So Loved"
 "O Praise The Name"
 "By Faith"